indigo-astronomy/indigo/indigo_optional_drivers/ccd_andor/README.md

 ## Build
-This driver is not built by the main indigo Makefile. one should install Andor SDK and then do:
+This driver is not built by the main indigo Makefile. one should install Andor SDK and then in the indigo source directory do:

+make

 cd indigo_optionl_drivers/ccd_andor